 Whilst in Agra, we stayed at the Hotel Taj Resorts (£29).
 From the hotel, it was an easy walk to the entrance of the Taj Mahal.

 Our two week Rajasthan itinerary ended in Delhi for the flight home via Kuwait City.

-How to Plan Your Rajasthan Itinerary
+How to Plan Your Rajasthan Itinerary for 14 Days

 To travel to India, we flew with Kuwait Airways from London Heathrow to Delhi.
 We had a stopover in Kuwait City.
 This was the most economical option.
 However, it also enabled us to visit Kuwait City with an exit visa on the way home.

-You can easily adapt our Rajasthan itinerary to suit your needs.
+You can easily adapt our Rajasthan itinerary for 14 days to suit your needs.
 You can spend more or fewer nights in any of the places.
 If you want to visit somewhere else, add it to your Rajasthan itinerary.
 If you need more help planning a travel itinerary, you may enjoy our post about How to Plan a Tour Itinerary.